-The cost of employers' contributions to national insurance, pensions and welfare schemes and the running costs of canteens, is estimated for the industry at £233.9 million.
-The remuneration of outworkers on returns received was £30 thousand.
+The cost of employers' contributions to national insurance, pensions and welfare schemes and the running costs of canteens, is (g) estimated for the industry at £9.4 million.

-Sales of goods produced, capital goods manufactured and buildings constructed by establishments for their own use, work done, industrial and non-industrial services rendered and merchanted goods.
+(h) Sales of goods produced, capital goods manufactured and buildings constructed by establishments for their own use, work done, industrial and non-industrial services rendered and merchanted goods.

-New building work plus acquisitions less disposals of land and existing buildings, vehicles and plant and machinery.

-(k) Gross value added data relate to establishments employing 1-199.
+- (j) New building work plus acquisitions less disposals of land and existing buildings, vehicles and plant and machinery. - (k) Gross value added data relate to establishments employing 1-199.